Ashton upon Mersey

-Historically part of Cheshire, it became an urban district in 1895 under the Local Government Act 1894.
-In 1930, the Ashton upon Mersey urban district was abolished and the area became a part of the urban district of Sale.
-It was part of the Borough of Sale, Cheshire, until 1974.
+Ashton upon Mersey is an area in Trafford, in Greater Manchester, England.
+It lies on the south bank of the River Mersey, 5 mi south of Manchester city centre and immediately adjoins Sale to the east.
+It gives its name to the Ashton upon Mersey ward, which covers the main part of the former village.
+Ashton upon Mersey lies within the historic county boundaries of Cheshire, and became part of Greater Manchester in 1974.

 History

 A 4th century hoard of 46 Roman coins was discovered and is one of four known hoards dating from that period discovered within the Mersey basin.
 In the 18th century, it was thought that Ashton upon Mersey might have been the site of Fines Miaimae et Flaviae, a Roman station next to the River Mersey.
 However, this was based on the De Situ Britanniae, a manuscript forged by Charles Bertram, and there is no evidence to suggest any such station existed.
 "Ashton" is Old English for "village or farm near the ash trees", suggesting that Ashton upon Mersey is of Anglo-Saxon origin.

 The township is first mentioned in 1260.
-The first building of St. Martin's Church dated from 1304, but a Chantry on the same site is believed to have existed since the 9th Century.
+The first building of St Martin's Church dated from 1304, but a chantry on the same site is believed to have existed since the 9th century.

 Ashton-on-Mersey School is located in the area.

+Governance

+There is one main tier of local government covering Ashton upon Mersey, at metropolitan borough level: Trafford Council.
+The council is a member of the Greater Manchester Combined Authority, which is led by the directly-elected Mayor of Greater Manchester.